googlemaps/react-native-driver-sdk/README.md

 ### Ridesharing
 #### Initializing the API

 1. As mentioned above, this library depends on the React Native: NavigationSDK library.
 Specifically, it depends on the existence of a `NavigationView` component in the application.
-Please refer to the Navigation SDK [Sample app](https://github.com/googlemaps/react-native-navigation-sdk/tree/main/example) for all details on how to set up the navigation component.

 1. In your react-native component, import and instantiate the RidesharingDriverapi and reference it through variable.

     ```typescript
-            import RidesharingDriverApi from "react-native-driver-sdk";
+            import RidesharingDriverApi from "@googlemaps/react-native-driver-sdk";

             const ridesharing = new RidesharingDriverapi();
     ```

+2. Start navigation.
+Please refer to the Navigation SDK [Sample app](https://github.com/googlemaps/react-native-navigation-sdk/tree/main/example) for all details on how to set up the navigation component and its listeners.

+      ```typescript
+          const { navigationController } = useNavigation();
+          ...
+          await navigationController.init();
+      ```

-2. Second step is to initialize the Api.
+3. Second step is to initialize the Api.
+Navigation must be initialized before the Driver SDK is initialized.

     ```typescript
         await ridesharingDriverApi